ChenLiu-1996/CitationMap/README.md

         generate_citation_map(scholar_id)
     ```

+    Note that in Version 4.0, we will cache the results before identifying affiliations.
+So if you want to rerun the same author from scratch, you need to delete the cache (default location is 'cache').

     More input arguments are shown in [the demo script](https://github.com/ChenLiu-1996/CitationMap/blob/main/demo/demo.py).

     You can take a look at the input arguments (listed below) of the function `generate_citation_map` in case you need those functionalities.